 2 of 3 lake crossings reopen as water recedes

-At their regular Monday meeting last week, Ozark County Commissioners said two of three lake crossings in the county that have been closed since early May due to high water have now reopened.
+At their regular Monday meeting, Ozark County Commissioners said two of three lake crossings in the county that have been closed since early May due to high water have now reopened.

 On the east side, County Road 551, also known as Smokey Road, reopened on Aug.
 16 as the waters of Bridges Creek subsided and the low-water crossing there was revealed.
 However, the nearby Bridges Creek access area and boat ramp on Norfork Lake are still submerged.

 Western Commissioner Greg Donley said the County Road 861 “Steel Tracks” crossing over Bull Shoals Lake reopened on Aug.
 19. However, Donley said, the lake needs to drop about 10 more feet before the low-water crossing at Haskins Ford on County Road 863 is safe to cross.